tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 LDA is a machine learning method that can be used to classify two or more classes.
 LDA works by first assuming all predictor variables follow a normal distribution.
 A multivariate normal distribution is estimated for each predictor for each different class.
 So, if there are three classes, 3 separate multivariate normal (with common covariance matrix and class specific mean) distributions will arise.
 A prior distribution of the classes is created based directly on the proportion of each class in the training data.
 Using bayes theorem, prediction can be made given a new observation.

 ##Quadratic Disriminant Analysis
 Same as LDA except that there will be a separate covariance matrix for each class.
-This give it more flexibilty than LDA.
+This give it more flexibility than LDA.